Last Updated: February 22, 2023

 From the urban jungle to the real jungle – almost!
 The Plitvice Lakes National Park is full of stunning photo-ops, so remember to bring your camera!

 The entrance fee varies, depending on the time of the year.
-For adults, it can be as low as 55HRK in the winter months, and as high as 250HRK in July and August.
-Anyway, you can see the full price list on their official website.
+For adults, it can be as low as 10 EUR in the winter months, and as high as 40 EUR in July and August.

 boardwalk plitvice lakes